Isavuconazonium Sulfate (Monograph)

 Candidemia and Other Invasive Candida Infections

-Has been used for treatment of candidemia and other invasive infections caused by Candida† [off-label]; designated an orphan drug by FDA for treatment of invasive candidiasis/candidemia.
+Has been used for treatment of candidemia and other invasive infections caused by Candida † [off-label]; designated an orphan drug by FDA for treatment of invasive candidiasis/candidemia.

-Isavuconazonium Dosage and Administration
+Isavuconazonium Sulfate Dosage and Administration

 Administration